 For directions, visit Explore Harrison.

 Glory Hole is one of the most unique waterfalls in Arkansas.
 Dismal Creek flows right through the center of the overhanging bluff.
 It’s a beautiful sight to see after a good Arkansas rain!

 Glory Hole is also a beautiful sight in the winter after a hard freeze!

 These are some of the best hiking trails with waterfalls in Arkansas.
 Pack a lunch and get started!

 Be sure to check these off your EPIC Arkansas Bucket List when you get home!

-Josh and Sarah are an Arkansas family with four children.
+For this article, I interviewed Josh and Sarah.
+They are an Arkansas family with four children.
 Both Josh and Sarah were born and raised in Arkansas.
 You will find them out enjoying the great outdoors via camping, hiking, canoeing or just about any other outdoor activity.
-They believe that children are a blessing, and love spending time with their children while out enjoying God’s creation.
 You can check out their adventures on YouTube and Instagram at Trove1.